-By: Matt McFarland, Vice President at Kay Properties and Investments
+By Matt McFarland, Vice President, Kay Properties & Investments

 All investors know and understand that the economy goes through periods of expansion and contraction.
 The real estate markets behave and exist in cycles – years of growth followed by years of regression.
 Over the last 10 years, the United States has experienced phenomenal growth when it comes to real estate.
 We now find ourselves in a very interesting time in the cycle, asking the same question that we have asked the entire time along the way – what is the best way to invest in this market?